 I planted this collection this spring and was surprised how fast it took off--it looks like it's been there for a few years.
 I'm very pleased, and will probably add another set next year.

-Suggested use: A good choice for somewhat shaded areas in the back of the rock garden, herbaceous border, and in front of the shrub border; also should be in the cutting garden.
+Suggested use: A good choice for somewhat shaded areas in the back of the rock garden, herbaceous border, and in front of the shrub border; also include in the cutting garden.

-Culture: Provide a soil that is well drained and rather rich in organic matter; plants like filtered light and evenly damp--not wet--locations; 3-4 hrs sun; planting depth 1"; space 12-18"; pH 6.5-7.0.
+Culture: Provide soil that is well drained and rather rich in organic matter; plants like filtered light and evenly damp—not wet—locations; 3–4 hours sun; planting depth 1″; space 12–18″; pH 6.5–7.0.